neuronsimulator/nrn/pythonbasics.rst

     for x_val, y_val in zip(x, y):
         print "idx", x_val, "=", y_val

-Tuples are similar to lists, except they are immutable.
+Tuples are similar to lists, except they are immutable (cannot be changed).
 You can retrieve individual elements of a tuple, but once they are set upon creation, you cannot change them.
 Also, you cannot add or remove elements of a tuple.

 .. code-block::
     python